Introduction

 Behavioral research and institutional frameworks, including work on choice architecture, show that under constant pressure, people often prioritize responses that relieve immediate tension, even when they recognize future costs.
 This effect does not stem from ignorance, but from compressed cognitive capacity: less perceived time equals less possible deliberation.

 This acceleration is reinforced by dense informational environments.
 Research on attention, digital media, and decision-making suggests that continuous flows of notifications, comparisons, and performance signals can create a persistent sense of delay—the feeling that decisions must be made “now” to avoid missing opportunities.
-The result is a shift in the criterion of choice: from what is best in the long term to what is sufficient in the present.
+Choice criteria then shift: from what is best in the long term to what is sufficient in the present.

 In everyday life, this pressure appears as financial decisions made between tasks, under fatigue and interruptions: paying quickly to “get it over with,” buying to relieve the tension of the day, accepting less favorable conditions to close a pending issue.
 The central point is not the isolated decision, but the pattern: when the environment demands constant speed, reactivity ceases to be the exception and becomes the default response.